Feels in My Body

-"Feels in My Body" is a song by Swedish electropop duo Icona Pop.
+"Feels in My Body" is a song by Swedish synth-pop duo Icona Pop.
 It was written by the duo along with Sarah Alison Solovay, Joe Janiak and the song's producers Nick Henriques and Milan D'Agostini.
 It was released on 7 August 2020, through TEN Music Group and Ultra Music.

 Music video

 The music video for "Feels in My Body", directed by Gustav Stegfors and Crille Forsberg, was released on YouTube on 7 August 2020.